buildasaurs/XcodeServerSDK/README.md

 # :signal_strength: Swift Versions
 The latest Swift 1.2 compatible version is [0.0.4](https://github.com/czechboy0/XcodeServerSDK/tree/0.0.4), so put this exact version in your Podfile if you're targeting Swift 1.2.
 All newer releases will be targeting Swift 2, because we're all just so forward-thinking.

-When it comes to branches, [`master`](https://github.com/czechboy0/XcodeServerSDK/tree/master) will still host the latest stable Xcode's version (Xcode 6.3.2 with Swift 1.2), until this fall when Swift 2 will come out of beta with Xcode 7.
-Until then, please send pull requests and contribute to the [`swift-2`](https://github.com/czechboy0/XcodeServerSDK/tree/swift-2) branch.

 # :circus_tent: Play with Playground

 We're providing a Plaground in which you can easily interact with `XcodeServerSDK` and test it's functionalities without any need to create a new app.
 Playground target is set to be OS X (so don't use `UIKit` inside).